Doug Polk’s Biography

 Main achievements:

-3 WSOP bracelets, created his own poker school Upswing Poker
+3 WSOP bracelets, created his own poker school Upswing Poker, co-owner of the Lodge Card Club

 Can be found by nickname: